 Many bowel surgery units and some lung surgery units have specialist nurses who can

 - Make the arrangements for you to go home

 - Book your follow up appointments before you go

 Your nurse will make sure you have a phone number so you can ring if you are worried or need advice after you get home.
 Some specialist colorectal (bowel) nurses will visit you at home, but not all are able to do this.

 You will probably be ready to go home about 5 to 7 days after your operation.
 You will have an outpatient appointment made before you leave the ward.
 The appointment is usually 6 weeks after your operation.
 If you have a colostomy, a stoma nurse may arrange to see you at home.

 Tell the nurses when you first go into hospital if you live alone, or if you might have difficulty managing after your operation.
-They can make plans to arrange convalescence or help you when you go home.
+They can make arrangements for help when you go home.